20 hrs to a 6 hr layover; there’s plenty to do in Singapore.

 A layover in Singapore is, hands down the place where you want to spend a layover.
 Strong and weird statement, I know.

 But, do you elicit the same reaction as me, when those anxiety-ridden layover flights pop up on the screen?
-Which is, to immediately clear caches (in a frantic mode) and start the search over.
+Which is, to immediately clear caches (in a frantic mode), open a incognito window and start the search over.

 Welp, clear no more, my friend!
 And start ‘submitting to cart’ those layover options in Singapore.

 Out of 44,000 airports in the world.
 Singapore’s Changi Airport has a running 7-year consecutive streak, being titled the World’s Best Airport awarded by Skytrax.
 This Juggernaut of airports is efficient, clean and comfortable.
 And, hosts a ginormous list of things to do.

 Changi airport has a rooftop pool and jacuzzi, beautiful gardens, a movie theater, many spa options, a free snooze area, the World’s Tallest Slide (in an airport), gobs of eateries and shopping, transit hotels AND the newest attraction, Jewel (it’s where you can find the World’s largest indoor waterfalls).